Manhattanville, Manhattan

 Manhattanville (also known as West Harlem or West Central Harlem, after its location near Harlem) is a neighborhood in the New York City borough of Manhattan.
 It is bordered on the north by 135th Street; on the south by 122nd and 125th Streets; on the west by Hudson River; and on the east by Adam Clayton Powell Jr. Boulevard and the campus of City College.

 Throughout the nineteenth century, Manhattanville bustled around a wharf active with ferry and daily river conveyances.
 It was the first station on the Hudson River Railroad running north from the city, and the hub of daily stage coach, omnibus and streetcar lines.
 Situated near Bloomingdale Road, its hotels, houses of entertainment and post office made it an alluring destination of suburban retreat from the city, yet its direct proximity to the Hudson River also made it an invaluable industrial entry point for construction materials and other freight bound for Upper Manhattan.
 With the construction of road and railway viaducts over the valley in which the town sat, Manhattanville, increasingly absorbed into the growing city, became a marginalized industrial area.
 In the early 2000s, the neighborhood became the site of a major planned expansion of Columbia University, which has campuses in Morningside Heights to the south and Washington Heights to the north.

 Manhattanville is part of Manhattan Community District 9, and its primary ZIP Codes are 10027 and 10031.
 It is patrolled by the 26th Precinct of the New York City Police Department.

+Name and geography

+The neighborhood is known as Manhattanville, after a village on the same site.
+Manhattanville is located west of Adam Clayton Powell Jr. Boulevard (extending to the Hudson River), between approximately 135th Street to the north and 122nd and 125th Streets to the south.
+The southern boundary sits on a steep slope that ascends to a high plateau which contains the neighborhood of Morningside Heights.

+Manhattanville is sometimes also known as West Harlem or West Central Harlem, after its location near Harlem.
+However, the West Harlem name is sometimes applied to a broader area that roughly corresponds with Manhattan Community District 9, which extends south to 110th Street (overlapping with Morningside Heights) and north to 155th Street (overlapping with Sugar Hill and Hamilton Heights).